 A student may request the transfer of up to six (6) graduate credit hours into the MSW Program.
 Transfer courses must be reasonably equivalent to, and substitute for, Generalist-level courses; or they may be accepted as elective credits.
+The program does not accept field education or practice course transfer credits from non-CSWE-accredited programs.
 Only courses in which the student received a B grade or higher are eligible for transfer.
 Equivalency is evaluated on a course-by-course basis and accepted upon the recommendation of the MSW Program Director and based upon the following criteria: